laninsky/UCE_processing_steps/README.md

 #Extracting genetrees from cloudforest_genetrees output
 ```
-#Getting just the genetrees so that the species tree gene tree methods can be run below
+#Inside the cloudforest_genetrees folder, getting just the genetrees so that the species tree gene tree methods can be run below
 awk '{print $5}' genetrees.tre > inputgenetrees.tre

 ```